JE-Ramos/healthyfied-blog/README.md

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.

-The `zip` Gulp task packages the theme files into `dist/ruby.zip`, which you can then upload to your site.
+The `zip` Gulp task packages the theme files into `dist/healthyfied.zip`, which you can then upload to your Ghost site.

 ```bash
 yarn zip
 ```

-# Contribution

-This repo is synced automatically with [TryGhost/Themes](https://github.com/TryGhost/Themes) monorepo.
-If you're looking to contribute or raise an issue, head over to the main repository [TryGhost/Themes](https://github.com/TryGhost/Themes) where our official themes are developed.
+## Deployment

+This theme is designed to work with Ghost's cloud hosting.
+After making changes:

+1. Create a zip file using `yarn zip`
+2. Log into your Ghost admin panel
+3. Go to Settings > Design
+4. Upload the zip file

-# Copyright & License
+## License

-Copyright (c) 2013-2023 Ghost Foundation - Released under the [MIT license](LICENSE).
+Based on the Ruby theme by Ghost Foundation - Released under the [MIT license](LICENSE).